 Can Dogs Get Panic Attacks?

-Many people may think, because panic attacks can be brought on by extreme social situations, that dogs wouldn’t suffer from the same problem.
+Yes, dogs can get panic attacks and many will in certain circumstances.
+Many people think because panic attacks can be brought on by extreme social situations, that dogs wouldn’t suffer from the same problem.
 They don’t go to concerts, football stadiums, or nightclubs.
-But it is 100% possible for your dog to suffer from a panic attack too.
+But it is 100% possible for your dog to suffer from a panic attack, too.

 Is My Dog Having a Panic Attack?

 There are a number of telltale signs to look out for if you suspect your dog is having a panic attack.
 Is your dog hiding, shaking, whining or howling?
-Is your dog breathing rapidly and has its heart rate increased?
+Is your dog breathing rapidly and has their heart rate increased?
 Are your dog’s pupils dilated?
-Are his ears right back and its tail tucked underneath its body?
-It he becoming aggressive or trying to escape?
+Are their ears pointing back and their tail tucked underneath the body?
+Is your pooch becoming aggressive or trying to escape?
 Is your dog urinating or defecating indoors?
 All of these could be indicators your dog is having a panic attack.

-So you know what symptoms to look for, but what causes panic attacks in dogs?
+You know what symptoms to look for, but what causes panic attacks in dogs?
 Panic attacks can be brought on by confinement anxiety, such as when in fenced yards, dog kennels, or an enclosed space.
 Being in car, bus or train, or visiting strange places can all cause travel anxiety.
-Noise anxiety can cause panic attacks, so thunderstorms, fireworks, and any other loud unexpected noises could be triggers.
+Noise anxiety can cause panic attacks, so thunderstorms, fire truck sirens, and any other loud unexpected noises could be triggers.
 Plus, separation anxiety is a possible cause.
-Has your dog been left alone, lost a loved one, gone through a major life change?
+Has your dog been left alone often for long periods of time, lost a loved one, or gone through a major life change?

 Your vet will diagnose the condition in detail through conversations with you to identify causes and circumstances around the attack.
 They may also do a fecal smear, urinalysis, and complete blood count to rule out other serious conditions.